malabya/google_analytics_counter/README.md

 3. Go to https://console.developers.google.com/apis/dashboard
-   You will most likely be directed to your project, or select your project by selecting your project's name in the upper left corner of the browser next to Google APIS.
+   You will most likely be directed to your project, or select your project by selecting your project's name in the upper left corner of the browser next to where it says Google APIS.

 4. Click Enable APIS and services on the Google APIs dashboard.
    Search for Analytics API.
    Click Analytics API.
    On the proceeding page, click Enable.

 5. You will be sent back to the Google APIs page.
 Click Credentials in the left-hand column.

 6. Click Create credentials.
 Select OAUTH client ID.